 Troubleshooting TTS

-TTS generation failures typically come from one of three issues: an invalid voice ID, a script that exceeds the character limit, or a missing ElevenLabs API key configuration.
-First, verify that the voiceId you are passing is a valid ElevenLabs voice ID — voice IDs can expire if the voice is deleted from your ElevenLabs account or if you are referencing a shared voice that is no longer available.
+TTS generation failures typically come from one of four issues: an empty or invalid voice ID, a script that exceeds the character limit, or a missing ElevenLabs API key configuration.
+First, verify that the voiceId you are passing is a valid, non-empty ElevenLabs voice ID — passing an empty string ("") returns a 422 error.
+Voice IDs can also expire if the voice is deleted from your ElevenLabs account or if you are referencing a shared voice that is no longer available.
 Second, check that your script field is under the 5,000-character limit; scripts that exceed this limit will be rejected.
 Third, confirm that the ElevenLabs integration is enabled in your Integrations settings.
-Free accounts use Sync’s built-in ElevenLabs key, while Creator plan and above can provide their own API key for higher quotas.
+Free accounts use Sync Labs’ built-in ElevenLabs key, while Creator plan and above can provide their own API key for higher quotas.
 Check the error response from the GET /v2/generate/{id} endpoint for the specific error code and message.

 Next Steps